Outdoor Delicacy – Pastrami Salmon

 Like me, you may have been eating terrific salmon recipes all along, yet never tried a pastrami variety.
-This is a must-try flavor.
+I made some myself, and found pastrami to be a a must-try salmon flavor.

 You fished, hooked, played, landed, and filleted the salmon of a lifetime – now how to best cook it, befitting the battle it gave you?
 One thing is indisputable – salmon is an incredibly versatile fish.
 It tastes great whether grilled, roasted, baked, smoked, cured, fried, or raw in sushi.
 After living in the great Northwest for 17 years I thought I had tried it all, and then came pastrami.